Submarine rescue: Refloating the vessel

-Rescue bell
+Rescue chamber

 Diving bells have been used for submarine rescue.
 The closed dry bell is designed to seal against the deck of the submarine above an escape hatch.
 Water in the space between the bell and the submarine is pumped out and the hatches can be opened to allow occupants to leave the submarine and enter the bell.
 The hatches are then closed, the bell skirt flooded to release it from the submarine, and the bell with its load of survivors is hoisted back to the surface, where the survivors exit and the bell may return for the next group.
 The internal pressure in the bell is usually kept as close as possible to atmospheric pressure to minimise run time by reducing or eliminating the need for decompression, so the seal between the bell skirt and the submarine deck is critical to the safety of the operation.
 This seal is provided by using a flexible sealing material, usually a type of rubber, which is pressed firmly against the smooth hatch surround by the pressure differential when the skirt is pumped out.

-The McCann Submarine Rescue Chamber uses a cable attached to a bail on the submarine's escape hatch by a diver to guide the bell into place and hold it steady while the space between bell and hatch is pumped clear of water, after which hydrostatic pressure holds the bell in place and a rubber seal keeps the water out while the transfer is done.
+The McCann Submarine Rescue Chamber uses a cable attached to a bail on the submarine's escape hatch by a diver or ROV to guide the bell into place and hold it steady while the space between bell and hatch is pumped clear of water, after which hydrostatic pressure holds the bell in place and a rubber seal keeps the water out while the transfer is done.
 As of 2008 the McCann Rescue Chamber System was still in service in several navies, including the USN, as a reserve system, along with the deep submergence rescue vehicles, and the Turkish Navy.
 The original system relied on a diver connecting the cable to the hatch, but this could also be done by a ROV.